hsaikia/WaveFunctionCollapseGodot/README.md

 ## Interactions

 - Spacebar would create a random map using WFC on the isometric maps tileset.
+Otherwise a new random map is generated periodically.
 - Scrolling will zoom in/out.

 <img width="400" src="./ss1.png"/>